NumNumV/TXT-to-AppleMusic-Shortcut/README.md

 B. How to use:
   1. Download and add shortcut
   2. Get a list of songs/artists in TXT format.
+      Example:
+         _`Never Going Home Kungs
+         Clap your hands Kungs
+         Blue Jeans Lana del rey
+         Summertime Sadness
+         Emorio`_
-  3. Run the shortcut on iOS.
+  4. Run the shortcut on iOS.
-  4. Select your playlist or choose "create new playlist."
+  5. Select your playlist or choose "create new playlist."
-  5. Paste your TXT content in the input field.
+  6. Paste your TXT content in the input field.
-  6. Wait...
+  7. Wait...
 This can take a while depending on the quantity of songs (approximately 2 seconds per song on average).
       --> You can monitor the progress in Apple Music by clicking on your playlist.
-  7. Done!
+  8. Done!
 You will receive a notification when the playlist is finished.
       --> Review the report to see which songs were successfully transferred.

 C. Limitations: